User Story Tutorial - How to Write Confirmation?

 Conclusion

 By making use of the confirmation feature, the acceptance criteria of user stories become transparent to all parties.
-Both the user and the development team will have a common understanding on what's meant to be 'right'.
+Both the user and the development team will have a common understanding of what is meant by 'right'.
 As a result, the chance of rework is reduced and the quality of work is improved.